ExPO-HM: Learning to Explain-then-Detect for Hateful Meme Detection: Experiments

 \subsection{CDE Analysis}

-Figure~\ref{fig:cde_boxplot} presents box-and-whisker plots of CDE distributions for ExPO-HM and GRPO on the HatefulMemes validation set with Qwen2.5-VL-7B.
+\paragraph{CDE Distribution Analysis.} Figure~\ref{fig:cde_boxplot} presents box-and-whisker plots of CDE distributions for ExPO-HM and GRPO on the HatefulMemes validation set with Qwen2.5-VL-7B.
 ExPO-HM maintains very low CDE for correct predictions ($\mu=0.019$) and higher CDE for wrong ones ($\mu=0.048$), yielding a clear separation.
 In contrast, the GRPO baseline shows high CDE for both correct ($\mu=0.278$) and wrong predictions ($\mu=0.226$), showing weaker separation.
-This demonstrates that ExPO-HM produces reasoning that is not only more accurate but also better aligned with decision confidence.
+This demonstrates that ExPO-HM produces reasoning that is not only more accurate but also better aligned with decision confidence. \paragraph{\rebuttal{CDE for Decision Calibration.}} The CDE reward penalizes confident wrong predictions and rewards confident correct decisions.
+This encourages a well-behaved decision distribution: the model becomes confident only when it is likely to be correct, and becomes uncertain when the outcome is ambiguous.

+To validate whether CDE reward improves calibration, we compute Expected Calibration Error (ECE) and Brier score using the model’s probability assigned to the final answer token, conditioned on the generated explanation under the Explain-then-Detect setup.
+We observe that ExPO-HM consistently improves calibration compared to the GRPO baseline.
+Notably, for Qwen2.5-VL-3B, ExPO-HM reduces the Brier score from 0.590 to 0.283, indicating substantially more reliable decision confidence.
+Full calibration results are reported in Appendix~\ref{Appendix:eval_calibration}.
+We additionally provide a derivation of the upper bound on the Brier score under the ideal ExPO-HM policy in Appendix~\ref{appendix:derive_calibration}.

-We also test whether adding the CDE reward causes policy entropy collapse, a phenomenon reported in prior RL work~\citep{Cui2025EntropyMechanismRL} when entropy bonuses are removed.
+\paragraph{CDE and Policy Entropy.} We test whether adding the CDE reward causes policy entropy collapse, a phenomenon reported in prior RL work~\citep{Cui2025EntropyMechanismRL} when entropy bonuses are removed.
 Our results show that overall policy entropy remains comparable to the baseline GRPO system without CDE, confirming that the CDE reward, acting only on the decision part of the generation, does not reduce exploration.

+\paragraph{\rebuttal{CDE Hyperparameters.}} For CDE hyperparameters, we conduct standard hyperparameter tuning via grid search on the HatefulMemes validation set.
+Once the optimal values were identified, we fixed these parameters and applied them directly to MAMI and PrideMM.
+We observe that as long as the hyperparameters fall within a reasonable range, the model performance remains highly stable.
+We provide the detailed insights of hyperparameter tuning in Appendix~\ref{appendix:CDE_Hyperparameter}.